 - What is your country/territory of permanent residence?
 Here you should select your country of citizenship of your passport

 Applying for different categories under International Experience Canada.

 If you are already registered in any of our Working Holiday Programs and are just waiting for your work permit, you will come to Canada with your job secured from your home country.
 But in any case, be sure you answer “NO” to the question:

 - Do you have a signed offer letter, contract of employment, or internship agreement from an employer in Canada?

 This question is aimed for those applicants who would like to go for International Co-Op or Young Professional categories.
 If you would like to apply for more than one category under IEC, you can select “YES” in that previous question, and this will add you to the pool of Young Professional and International Co-Op (If you select “Yes” to the question “Do you plan to do a work placement or internship in Canada as part of your studies?” and “Are you registered at a College or University in your country of citizenship?”).

 Applying for more than one category is totally fine, just take into account that you will receive just one invitation for one category first, and you will not be invited to the other categories unless you decline the previous invitation, or your work permit for the first category that you were invited to is rejected.

-Take into account that when you decline an Invitation you will still remain in the IEC 2018 Pool for your country and you can receive an invitation for another category.
+Take into account that when you decline an Invitation you will still remain in the IEC Pool for your country and you can receive an invitation for the same or another category.

 When you get to the end of the questionnaire, a “personal reference code” will show on screen and you will need to write this down or take a screen shot, because you will need to use it to create your profile in the next step.